How did you become interested in millinery?

 Where did you train in Millinery?
 What was the best aspect of your training?

-I have formal training from Kangan Batman TAFE with a Certificate II, III and IV in Millinery which took three years of one evening a week to complete.
+I attended formal training at Kangan Batman TAFE with a Certificate II, III and IV in Millinery which took three years of one evening a week to complete.
 I had some wonderful tutors in Serena Lindeman and Paris Kyne.
-While I believe TAFE training is very important it is also the application of these skills working for someone else has been invaluable.
+TAFE training was very important in building my skills and I had the opportunity to apply these skills working while working for Louise Macdonald which was invaluable.
 It has allowed me to refine my technique without the concern for developing a design and having my workmanship be the second thought or my design suffer because of my inability to complete a technique.
-I was fortunate enough to undertake workplace with Louise Macdonald in my first year of study and was invited back following this to be a staff member and have been there ever since, that was 5 years ago.
+I was fortunate enough to undertake workplace with Louise Macdonald in my first year of study and was invited back and was part of her team for 7 race carnival seasons.

 Who do you make hats for?
 Churchgoers?
 Brides?
 Everyday wear?